Last Update: 3/22/22

 The lender had the right to foreclose on the son’s undivided one-half interest in the tenancy in common which resulted from his deed to himself.
 As between the two innocents, the mother who had been the victim of forgery and the lender who had loaned money, the court sided with the lender.

-(Other ways to end a joint tenancy include simply transferring the interest in the property to a family member.
-Also, one co-owner can seek to partition the Florida real estate.
-Partition is where the court orders the property sold because one co-tenant has sued another to end the shared ownership of the property.
-This usually happens when the property is inherited, after a divorce or break-up, or when a co-owner blocks a good deal by refusing to sell the property even if this seems to make good financial sense.
+Note: Another way to end a joint tenancy is to transfer your interest in the property to a family member.
+Also, one co-owner can ask a court to partition the Florida real estate.
+A Partition lawsuit is where one co-owner asks a Judge to order 100% of the property sold.
+Partitions usually happen when the property is inherited, after a divorce or break-up, or when a co-owner blocks a good deal to sell 100% of the property by refusing to sell their interest in the even if this seems to make good financial sense for all owners of the property.

 What Should You Do?